Disappearance of Philip Cairns: 2016 investigation

-In May 2016 a woman contacted Gardaí to tell them that she suspected former DJ and convicted paedophile Eamonn Cooke of having killed Philip Cairns.
-Gardaí questioned Cooke and he was reported to have confirmed some details, but not to have revealed the location of Philip's body.
+In May 2016 a woman contacted Gardaí to tell them that she suspected former disk jockey and convicted paedophile Eamonn Cooke killed Cairns.
+She claimed that she witnessed Cooke strike Cairns with a blunt implement at the Radio Dublin studios in Inchicore.

+Gardaí questioned Cooke and he reportedly confirmed that he knew Phillip, inter alia, but did not reveal the location of Philip's body.
 He died in June 2016.

 In August 2016 it was announced that DNA samples taken from Philips' schoolbag did not match Cooke, but he had not been ruled out as a suspect.
 Gardaí also sought to identify two people who may have left Philips' schoolbag in the laneway.

+In October 2016, 30 years after Philip was last seen, a mass gathering took place at the location his bag was found.

 Family

-Philip's mother is Alice Cairns and his father was Philip Cairns, Snr.
-Alice is a grandmother now and lights a candle each evening in memory of her missing son.
+Philip's mother was Alice Cairns (née Brennan), who came originally from Castlecomer, Co.
+Kilkenny, and his father was Philip Cairns, Snr from Ballyroan in Dublin.
+Alice later became a grandmother and it is reported that she lit a candle each evening in memory of her missing son.
 Philip has four sisters, Mary, Sandra, Helen and Suzanne.
 Sandra and Suzanne are active in organisations promoting missing children.
 He has one younger brother, Eoin, who was 11 years of age when Philip disappeared.
 Eoin has spoken of his memories of Philip which include childhood games of soccer, fishing and hurling.

 His father, Phil, died on 6 July 2014 at Tallaght Hospital.

+His mother Alice, died on the 11 November 2025.